Virus complicates college recruiting

 The format also helped the judges, she said.

-“You could the ones who followed the instructions,” Woodwworth said.
+“You could tell the ones who followed the instructions,” Woodworth said.
 “It was easy to see if they really followed the instructions, or tweaked them to do how they wanted.

 “The judges were able to look at the moves again and make sure the kids did what they were supposed to.
 In person, the judges might have missed something.”